 The Commission exercises continuing supervisory jurisdiction over the District.
-The District is required to observe certain requirements of the City of Houston which, along with Texas law, limit the purposes for which the District may sell bonds to the acquisition, construction, and improvement of waterworks, wastewater, drainage, recreational, road, and fire-fighting facilities and the refunding of outstanding debt obligations; limit the net effective interest rate on such bonds and other terms of such bonds; require approval by the City of Houston of District construction plans for certain of such facilities; require the District to follow certain requirements regarding wastewater treatment plant facilities; and permit connections only to platted lots and reserves which have been approved by the Planning Commission of the City of Houston.
+The District is required to observe certain requirements of the City which, along with Texas law, limit the purposes for which the District may sell bonds to the acquisition, construction, and improvement of waterworks, wastewater, drainage, recreational, road, and fire-fighting facilities and the refunding of outstanding debt obligations; limit the net effective interest rate on such bonds and other terms of such bonds; require approval by the City of District construction plans for certain of such facilities; require the District to follow certain requirements regarding wastewater treatment plant facilities; and permit connections only to platted lots and reserves which have been approved by the Planning Commission of the City.
 See "THE SYSTEM."

 The District presently contains approximately 1,262 acres of land located in the northwest portion of Harris County, approximately 23 miles from downtown Houston, Texas.
 The District is located north of Clay Road, south of F.M.
 529, and west of State Highway No. 6.
 Fry Road bisects the western part of the District.
-The District lies entirely within the extraterritorial jurisdiction of the City of Houston.
-See "AERIAL PHOTOGRAPH" herein.
+The District lies entirely within the extraterritorial jurisdiction of the City.